A guide to PAS 9980 and its role in Building Safety Fund applications

 Need help with a Building Safety Fund application for cladding remediation?

 Currently, only residential high-rise buildings of 18 metres or more in height are covered by the Building Safety Fund.
-Applications are known to be complex and time-consuming and, as a leaseholder, managing agent, freeholder, or right-to-manage company, whilst you know how important it is to address the safety issues with your building, you may find the entire process of finding out about and applying for government funds daunting.
+Applications are known to be complex and time-consuming and, as a Leaseholder, managing agent, freeholder, or right-to-manage company, whilst you know how important it is to address the safety issues with your building, you may find the entire process of finding out about and applying for government funds daunting.

-At Cladding Consulting, we share the government’s commitment to supporting leaseholders to a position of safety and reassurance by expertly managing the entire cladding remediation process, from initial appraisal to completion of works, with minimal outlay for the applicant.
+At Cladding Consulting, we share the government’s commitment to supporting Leaseholders to a position of safety and reassurance by expertly managing the entire cladding remediation process, from initial appraisal to completion of works, with minimal outlay for the applicant.

 Whether you are at the beginning of your journey towards peace of mind, part way through a cladding remediation fund application, or entering into negotiations with a developer for funding through the Developer Pledge, we can help.